erlang/otp/lib/kernel/doc/references/app.md

   such optional dependencies exist, these are specified and documented in the corresponding "App" documentation of the specific application.

-  > #### Warning {: .warning }
-  >
-  > The `runtime_dependencies` key was introduced in OTP 17.0.
-The type of its
-  > value might be subject to changes during the OTP 17 release.

-  > #### Warning {: .warning }
-  >
-  > All runtime dependencies specified in OTP applications during the OTP 17
-  > release may not be completely correct.
-This is actively being worked on.
-  > Declared runtime dependencies in OTP applications are expected to be correct
-  > in OTP 18.

 ## See Also

 `m:application`, `m:systools`